tldr-pages/tldr/README.md

   the best entries are what people see first when they look up a command.

 - [kb](https://github.com/gnebbia/kb)
-  it is a minimalist command line knowledge base manager. kb can be used to organize your notes and cheatsheets in a minimalist and clean way.
+  is a minimalist command line knowledge base manager. kb can be used to organize your notes and cheatsheets in a minimalist and clean way.
 It supports also non-text files.